-Will the Leonids produce a meteor storm in 2013?
+Will the Leonids produce a meteor storm in 2016?
 No. Not this year.
 Most astronomers say you need more than 1,000 meteors an hour to consider a shower as a storm.
 That’s a far cry from the 10 to 15 meteors per hour predicted for this year.
-Still, even one bright meteor can make your night.
+Still, seeing even one bright meteor in the moonlight can make your night.

-Bottom line: If you want to watch the 2013 Leonid meteor shower, just know that the bright moon will interfere on the peak nights from the evening of November 16 to the morning of November 18.
-Find a dark sky location.
-Plan to watch between the hours of midnight and dawn.
+Bottom line: If you want to watch the 2016 Leonid meteor shower, just know that the bright waning gibbous moon will wash out all but the brighter Leonid meteors.
+The greatest number of meteors usually fall in the dark hours before dawn.
 Bring along a blanket or lawn chair and spend at least an hour watching.
-And enjoy!
+Enjoy!